majikthise911/DCA_RSI/README.md

 ## Technologies used:

-Python
+- Python

-Streamlit: a Python library for creating web apps
+- Streamlit: a Python library for creating web apps

-PyPortfolioOpt: a Python library for portfolio optimization
+- PyPortfolioOpt: a Python library for portfolio optimization

-yfinance: a Python library for downloading historical asset price data from Yahoo Finance
+- yfinance: a Python library for downloading historical asset price data from Yahoo Finance

-Plotly: a Python library for creating interactive data visualizations
+- Plotly: a Python library for creating interactive data visualizations

-Matplotlib: a Python library for creating static data visualizations
+- Matplotlib: a Python library for creating static data visualizations

-Seaborn: a Python library for creating data visualizations
+- Plotly Express & Seaborn: For creating data visualizations

-OpenAI: an AI research laboratory consisting of the for-profit corporation OpenAI LP and its parent company, the non-profit OpenAI Inc.
+- OpenAI: an AI research laboratory consisting of the for-profit corporation OpenAI LP and its parent company, the non-profit OpenAI Inc.

 Features:

 # Investment Amount: